mikesheps/jordan-tribute/local/README.md

-# Jordan junk in face
+# Jordan all in your face

 This is a single webpage style tribute to Michael Jordan.
 Just practicing some stuff here.